Active Whip Antenna

 2155 rubber self-sealing splicing tape and 88T heavy-duty vinyl tape).

 Another view of the receiver assembly (without the fence).
-A few

 coils of the RG-6 coaxial cable feedline may be seen below the receiver.